U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 • Internship payments

-• Fellowship or scholarship amounts (beyond tuition and required fees)
+• Fellowship or stipend amounts (beyond tuition and required fees)

-The key difference is that “filing required” doesn’t mean “taxes owed.”
+The critical distinction is that “filing required” does not mean “taxes owed.”
 Students abroad have access to the same expat tax benefits as other Americans living overseas, often resulting in zero U.S. tax liability.

 When Do Students Qualify for the Foreign Earned Income Exclusion?